 The town itself is full of reminders of its food-producing heritage - old salmon fishing shiels and ice-houses, herring yards and smokehouses, breweries, granaries and maltings.

 Within a 30 minute drive you will find picturesque fishing harbours, a traditional smokehouse and Northumberland’s only working water-powered corn-mill.

-Explore these pages and find out about the food and drink produced within 25 km (approximately 15.5 miles) radius of the mouth of the River Tweed, today and in the past.
+Explore these pages and find out about the variety of food and drink produced within a 25 km (approximately 15.5 miles) radius of the mouth of the River Tweed, today and in the past.

 Discover the Taste of Berwick-upon-Tweed

 Mouth of the Tweed